akmtasdikulislam/doctors-portal/README.md

 ## Acknowledgements

-- [Medical team icons created by HAJICON - Flaticon](https://www.flaticon.com/free-icons/medical-team) - The logo used in this project is created by HAJICON - Flaticon.
+- [Medical team icons created by HAJICON - Flaticon](https://www.flaticon.com/free-icons/medical-team) - The icon used in the logo of this project is created by HAJICON - Flaticon.

 ## Author